A Survey on Multi-AP Coordination Approaches over Emerging WLANs: Future Directions and Open Challenges: MAP-Co Based Scheduling Approaches

 Upon receiving the BRP trigger frame, the slave APs initiate joint data transmission to the STA.
 The STA sends ACK packets to the slave APs, and the coordinator requests ACK acknowledgments from the slave APs.
 When the request is received, the slave APs forward the ACK acknowledgments.
 JTX manages tight synchronization among the slave APs to ensure that data transmission starts and ends simultaneously.

-In IEEE 802.11, multiple access by STAs in JTX can be achieved using C-OFDMA (Coordinated OFDMA) and CBF (Coordinated Beamforming).
+In IEEE 802.11, multiple access by STAs in JTX can be achieved using C-OFDMA and CBF.
 Slave APs can utilize different primary or secondary channels through C-OFDMA for DL JTX to an STA or employ CBF to transmit in different sectors to an STA.
-During joint transmission, the slave APs configure their transmission parameters to ensure constructive and joint decoding of the signal at the STA, resulting in a higher SINR.
+During JTX, the slave APs configure their transmission parameters to ensure constructive and joint decoding of the signal at the STA, resulting in a higher SINR.
 Similarly, CBF and C-OFDMA can be applied for UL JTX by multiple STAs to an AP, and joint processing, such as joint decoding, is performed at the AP.
 The STA needs to perform joint processing of the received signals for effective decoding.